 500 years of civilization had virtually eliminated the hazards of sea travel by the time my journey to 20°24”12.2’N 78°55”26.5’E took place.
 In fact, I was not denied essential refreshment at any time during my trip.
 I became acutely aware of the culinary distinction between Maine lobster and Caribbean spiney lobster.
 These benthic carnivores – Panulirus argus, a marine crustacean – have a fossil record dating back to the Cretaceous period – about 140 million years ago.
 Today, they are both abundant and legal for catching in small numbers in the Gardens of Queen.

 In the evening, the wind freshens out of the East.
-Cuban flags pop smartly as if to celebrate.
+Cuban flags, scattered ubiquitously around the outpost, pop smartly as if to celebrate.
 A total lack of light pollution makes the night sky brilliant and mesmerizing.
 The night’s first feature is not a brilliant starscape but a wink from Venus.

 In an outpost like the Gardens of the Queen, the sun rises like a NASA launch video in slow motion.
 The water’s reflective quality concentrates the amber and white light in the vast zone surrounding the spectacle.
 Nothing escapes the probing rays of the sun.
 On the wall just inside the ship’s dining room is a frayed, fading image of a man sitting in the sun with what look like an Audubon society binocular case lying on the table next to his chair.
 His eyes squint in strange resonation with my morning’s sun.
 I imagined if music were filling the cathedral-like scene in front of me, the man in the image would be covering his ears, and smiling.